-Dr. Keith W. Smith, Dean
+Mr. Mark H. Steiner, Dean

 The School of Business prepares students with the skills and knowledge necessary to provide them with excellent employment opportunities in the business world or for advanced study in business administration.
-A variety of undergraduate degree programs are offered including the Bachelor of Business Administration (B.B.A.) degree in Accounting, Finance, Management (Human Resources, Entrepreneurship, and Global Business concentrations) and Marketing.
+A variety of undergraduate degree programs are offered including the Bachelor of Business Administration (B.B.A.) degree in Accounting, Finance, Management, and Marketing.
 A Master of Business Administration (M.B.A.) degree and a dual B.B.A./M.B.A. degree in Accounting are also offered.
 This professional business training is provided in an environment which reinforces Christian conduct and provides a broad educational background in the liberal arts.